comphist/cora/doc/mkdocs/docs/document-model.md

 !!! note "Note"
-    It's important to note that the difference between "diplomatic" and "modernized" tokens is purely one of **tokenization.**
+    It's important to note that the difference between "diplomatic" and "modernized" tokens is purely one of **tokenization.**  To put it another way, diplomatic and modernized tokens simply provide two different *partitions* of the underlying virtual tokens.
+The following examples might make this clearer.

     In particular, "modernized" in this sense does *not* mean that the form of the token (e.g. spelling) has been modified in any way.
     A modernization or standardization of spelling would usually be considered to be a form of [annotation layer](layers.md#normalization) in this model, not a property of the token itself.
-    The following examples might make this clearer.

 ### Some examples